leadership

 Vice President Membership

 They promote the club and manage the process of bringing in guests and transforming them into members.
-They also plan and organize activities to retain current membership and attract new membership.
+They also plan and organize activities to retain current membership and attract new members.

 By initiating contact with guests, helping them feel welcome and providing them with the information they need to join, they help maintain a constant influx of new people into clubs club.
 They also attentively monitor membership levels and strategize with the rest of the executive committee about how to overcome membership challenges when they occur.